sjbennett123/polarlarp/content/past_writeups/202210/gilded_halls_of_stonewood/_index.md

 Hook: Balor Ironleaf, captain of the former guard in Stonewood gathers a small band of lower to mid seasoned adventures.
 Number_of_cast_Members: 8
 Props:
- - Anything to represent a Guild Hall, Workstations, Crafts, Potions, Corpse of Marin
+ - Anything to represent a Guild Hall
+ - Workstations
+ - Crafts
+ - Potions
+ - Corpse of Marin
 costuming:
  - test
 Treasure:
+ - Gems
+ - Evaluate Items
+ - Coins
- - Gems, Evaluate Items, Coins, Alchemy Gas Globes, Potions
+ - Alchemy Gas Globes
+ - Potions
 scenes:
   -
     oog: The players are told of a scream or loud yell just before opening the mod shack door.